leroy-merlin-br/mongolid-laravel/README.md

 ],
 ```

-And least, be sure to configure a database connection in `config/database.php`:
+Lastly, be sure to configure a database connection in `config/database.php`:

 Paste the settings bellow at the end of your `config/database.php`, before the last `];`: